Esters header image

-Esters making esters using a carboxylic acid and an alcohol
+making esters using a carboxylic acid and an alcohol

 Esters- Structure and formation

 Esters are organic compounds with the general formula RCOOR', where R and R' are alkyl or aryl groups.
 You will probably have heard of esters for the first time during your study of gcse chemistry.
-You may even have had the opportunity to make some esters by carrying out a condensation reaction; that is a reaction between two molecules which combine to make a larger one and release a small molecule; which is usually water.
+You may even have had the opportunity to make some esters by carrying out a condensation reaction; that is a reaction between two small molecules which combine to make a larger one and which releases a small molecule; which is usually water.
 In the lab esters can be made quickly by the reaction between a carboxylic acid and an alcohol.

 general equation for an esterification reaction

-Esters are volatile substances and after a few minutes you can smell the ester as the vapour leaves the top of the test-tube.
 Making esters this way is a condensation reaction, during a condensation reaction as mentioned above a small molecule which is usually water is released, however other small molecules such as hydrogen chloride or ethanoic acid can also be released depending on the starting reactants.
 If the carboxylic acid used to make an ester is replaced by an acid chloride or an acid anhydride then hydrogen chloride gas and a carboxylic acid would be the small molecules released in this esterification reaction.

 Esterification reactions